Spinach Mushroom Pasta (With Bow-Ties/Farfalle)

 - BOIL BOW TIES: Boil bow tie pasta in a large pot of water (add 2 teaspoons salt to water) according to package instructions.
 Cook pasta to al dente (or softer if preferred).
 Drain and set aside.

 - SAUTÉ MUSHROOMS AND AROMATICS: Heat oil and butter in large skillet or saucepan on medium-high heat.
 Add mushrooms and onions.
 Sauté for 5 minutes until translucent and water from mushrooms is evaporated.
-Add garlic and sauté another 30 seconds.
+Add garlic and stir for 30 seconds.

-- BAKE: Top with remaining 1/4 cup white cheese, Parmesan and parsley.
-Bake for 10-15 minutes or until cheese browns on top.
-Alternatively, bake 7 minutes and broil for 3 minutes to brown the top, watching that it doesn’t burn.
+- BAKE for 10-15 minutes or until cheese browns on top.
+Alternatively, bake 7 minutes and broil for 3 minutes to brown the top, watching that it doesn't burn.

 Recipe Notes